 The center's work has been supported through grants from the EU (through three different EU projects) and the Norwegian Directorate of Health and coordinates an international consortium funded by the Research Council of Norway (NFR).

 In 1982, the WHO established an influenza center for Western Norway with Prof. Lars Haaheim as director before this work was centralized at the National Institute of Public Health in 2002.
-Since then, the Ministry of Health and Care Services has provided permanent basic funding for the Influenza Center's work at Gade's institute. influenza vaccines.
+Since then, the Ministry of Health and Care Services has provided permanent basic funding for the Influenza Center's work at Gade's institute.
 Prof. Lars Haaheim led the Influenza Center from 2002 until he resigned in September 2008.
 Prof. Rebecca Cox then took over the management of the center.

 The Influenza Center specializes in detailed evaluation of the immune response in both preclinical models and in human vaccine studies.
 The center's vision is to reduce the global burden of influenza disease by being an international leader in the development of new and better influenza vaccines.